Hookyns/NetLeaf/libraries/extensions-dependency-injection-typed/README.md

 > Dependency Injection extension for NetLeaf application host framework based on `tst-reflection-transformer` and inspired by .NET.

 *To proper use of this package, you need [ttypescript](https://github.com/cevek/ttypescript) and [tst-reflect](https://github.com/Hookyns/ts-reflection).
-Watch `tst-reflect` respository for more information.*
+Watch `tst-reflect` repository for more information.*

 ## Usage